mordak/playbook-dev-tools/README.md

 Once you have installed everything on the playbook, you can shut down the ruby webserver on your desktop machine with ^C.

 ## Tips

+This package includes a mirror of the gcc source from the QNX Community site at [Foundry27][foundry27].
+If you pass the gcc/build.sh the fetch task, it will check out a fresh copy via svn.
+You shouldn't need to do this, but it's there if you need it.

+If your local machine has multiple interfaces and you want to specify which one the playbook should fetch the binaries from (we try to guess by default, but may guess wrong), you can pass the -i flag to the top build.sh to specify which IP address the playbook should talk to:

+    ./build.sh -b /absolute/path/to/native/sdk/bbndk/ -i 192.168.1.7

+All of the parameters you pass to the build scripts are cached in the conf/ directory, so you should only need to specify -b or -i the first time.
+Specifying these flags again will overwrite the cached values.

 Each package is contained in its own directory, with its own build script.
 You can execute these build scripts on their own, so if something goes wrong during the compiling / building phase, you can cd into the relevant directory and, after fixing the problem, you can tell the build.sh script to pick up where it left off by passing the appropriate task, so: